cloudinary-devs/cld-js-sdk-docs-examples/README.md

 # cld-js-sdk-docs-examples
-Examples from the docs of using js-url-gen for transforming images and videos.
+Examples from the Cloudinary docs of using js-url-gen for transforming images and videos.